sysam-mx/shieldify/README.md

 # Shieldify

 Shieldify is a Ruby on Rails user authentication plugin.
 It handles authentication through email and API authentication via JWT (JSON Web Tokens).
-The gem includes functionalities for user registration, email confirmation, and user authentication via email and password.
+The gem includes functionalities for user registration, email confirmation, and user authentication via email/password and JWT.

 ## Features